nmagedman/hype_assets/README.md

 that are each concatenated client-side onto a single base URL.

 HypeAssets makes Rails Asset Pipeline integration easy by automatically modifying the foo_hype_generated_script.js file with the correct file references.

+## Requirements
+HypeAssets is designed to work with animations built with Tumult Hype version 3, using HYPE-4xx or HYPE-5xx runtime scripts.
+(It has been tested with HYPE-456, HYPE-466, and HYPE-526.)

+It also requires Sprockets 3.x, as they redesigned their asset processor API.

 ## Installation